Notes of a Dirty Old Man: A Dirty Old Man Confesses

 Along with the series Notes of a Dirty Old Man, Portions from a Wine-Stained Notebook includes another deep look into Charles Bukowski's life.
 It is a lengthened version of Notes of a Dirty Old Man that is more of an autobiography about him becoming a writer than a short story.
 It is called A Dirty Old Man Confesses.
-In this short autobiography, Notes of a Dirty Old Man is put more into perspective on when it is occurring in Bukowski's life.
+This short autobiography places Notes of a Dirty Old Man into a clearer timeline, providing the reader with a better perspective of Bukowski's life.
 It is a more personal and serious way for readers and fans to get to know more about the author and how he lived.
 It begins during his early childhood by explaining the difficult relationship that he had with his father.

 His father whipped him for the slightest reasons whenever he got the chance.
 Bukowski became numb from the pain and began isolating himself from everyone around him, even other children at school.
 Eventually he was able to move out on his own and began entering drinking and gambling contests because he found he was very good at it.
 He began his cycle of getting kicked out and moving into different homes and hotels (which is elaborated more on in Notes of a Dirty Old Man).
-His life would go downhill fast until his writing career became slightly successful and then go downhill again; his article was published in Story and other magazines, the underground newspaper published his stories, and then eventually by Essex House.
-In between each success he would work unfulfilling jobs, drink more than usual, and take advantage of the generosity of anyone who would let him.
+His life would go downhill fast until his writing career became slightly successful and then go downhill again.
+His work was published in Story and in other magazines, in addition to the column he wrote for the underground newspaper, installments of which were eventually compiled and published by Essex House.
+Between each success he would work unfulfilling jobs, drink more than usual, and take advantage of the generosity of anyone offering it.